computational-psychology/computational-psychology-www/content/pages/index.rst

 :url: index.html

-at the Techniche Universität Berlin
+at the Technische Universität Berlin
 ------------------------------------